bernardolins/postfix-docker/README.md

 #### MYNETWORKS
 Ips defined on this variable can send emails without authentication.
 Setup multiple ips separated by comma. *Ex: MYNETWORKS=192.168.0.19,192.168.0.20*

+### Virtual Transport
+This image uses LMTP to exchange emails between postfix and the MDA (like dovecot).
+You should tell the MDA to listen LMTP connections on a port ([see dovecot guide](http://wiki2.dovecot.org/LMTP)).
+This image's postfix you connect on i**$LMTP_HOST** (IP:PORT) and use this connection to deliver messages to MDA.

+**Important**: If one of theses variables are not set, postfix will not deliver messages to MDA!